Placenta Encapsulation FAQ's

 Which method of encapsulation is right for me?

 Regardless of which type of method you choose, all of them are beneficial.
-My experience shows that consuming the RAW and Balanced Methods confers the greatest benefit both in the number of capsules available for consumption as well as the increased availability of needed hormone supplements.
+Our experience shows that consuming the RAW and Balanced Methods confers the greatest benefit both in the number of capsules available for consumption as well as the increased availability of needed hormone supplements.
 The Subtle method is more beneficial to those who are sensitive to iron or hormone supplements and want a more gentle effect.

 Are there any negative side effects or risks?